Chapter 3

 József also sported a new moustache on his upper lip.
 “He raised that moustache while he was in the service,” Matild would sniff, as though referring to a pet ferret.
 “But I didn’t like it[41], so then he shaved it off.”

-Six days before the Ehrlichs's wedding, Germany made a supreme effort to win the war.
-For a couple of weeks beforehand this had been the subject of extravagant gossip—so extravagant that the Allies had gotten word of it, and made certain that it stalled after three days.
+Six days before the Ehrlichs’s wedding, Germany made a supreme effort to win the war.
+For a couple of weeks beforehand this had been the subject of extravagant gossip—so extravagant that the Allies had gotten word of it, and made certain it stalled after three days.
 Then the Allied counteroffensive was launched, led by hundreds of tanks.
-By August the Central Powers were ready to seek peace—mostly at each other's expense—but their feelers were ignored as the Allies kept pushing onward, throwing the Germans back, breaking through the Hindenburg line in late September.
+By August the Central Powers were ready to seek peace—mostly at each other’s expense—but their feelers were ignored as the Allies kept pushing onward, throwing the Germans back, breaking through the Hindenburg line in late September.

 Order and discipline vanished.
 The Hungarian army began deserting en masse, every man for himself; most wanted only to make it home as quickly as possible, crowding the roads and packing the trains.
 “Soldiers were coming back one by one or in groups,” Matild would recall, “bringing their guns and thousands of ammunition with them.
 A complete chaos.
 But no one knew what to do or where they should go.
 It was unbelievable what was going on.”